marielle-lopez/chrono/README.md

 ## Task Completion History

+### 18 March 2024

+- Installed Tailwind CSS to handle styling
+- Created a `Cell` component to represent each day of a month, and a corresponding `CellList` container component

 ### 17 March 2024

-- Continued working on the design mockup of Chrono
+- Completed the design mockup of Chrono

 ### 16 March 2024